tquin/pirouette/README.md

 ## Todo

 - src: deep copy? shallow? latest file only?
-- glob include/exclude patterns would be nice at some point too.
 - custom-defined retention periods would be nice
 - one-shot or background daemon mode?